Quansight/npyodbc/website/docs/installation/dev-install.md

 you choose to install via the `conda/mamba` route, then you will still need to use the Dockerfile to install Microsoft SQL 2022.
 That way you can develop locally and still have a working version of SQL 2022 to test with.

+If you are going to do development on `npyodbc`, then ensure you install the `dev` and `test` extras as indicated above.